-e.
+- c.
+Sleeves shall be of sufficient size to accommodate insulation and jacket covers. - d.
+Sleeves passing through floor slabs shall extend a minimum of 1 inch above the finished floor. - e.
 Sleeves passing through roof shall extend 12 inches above the finished roof or as required by roofing construction and/or details.

-19. HVAC Pipe and Fittings:
+20. HVAC Pipe and Fittings:

 - a.
 Pipe joints shall be welded, soldered, or screwed, at all inaccessible locations, such as within shafts and chases, inside trenches and tunnels, and above hard ceilings. - b.
 In accessible locations, Victaulic mechanical pipe coupling systems may be used for heating, heat recovery, and chilled water pipe runs, except for systems where the temperature range of the conveyed fluid can vary by more than 60 degrees F. - c.
 Victaulic mechanical pipe coupling systems are not acceptable for use on condenser water systems. - d.
-ProPress/compression fittings shall only be used for repair. - e.
+ProPress fittings shall be used for repair and needs approval from FB&G for building wide applications. - e.
 T-Drill method shall not be used. - f.
 Openings and gaps around pipe penetrations shall be sealed with rodent/pest-resistant materials.

-20. HVAC Valves and Specialties
+21. HVAC Valves and Specialties